 Rinchen had been arbitrarily detained since 2019 in an undisclosed location, leaving his loved ones in a state of uncertainty

-Free Tibet has received news that Rinchen Tsultrim, a 29-year-old Tibetan monk, was sentenced to four years and six months in prison earlier this year.
+Free Tibet has received news that Rinchen Tsultrim, a 29-year-old Tibetan monk, has been sentenced to four years and six months in prison.
+The exact date of the verdict is unknown.
 The information was obtained by Tibet Watch, Free Tibet's research partner in Dharamsala, India.

 Rinchen Tsultrim's sentence was handed down by a court in Chengdu, the capital of Sichuan Province.
 His parents were called on 26 March this year to inform them of the decision.
 The Chinese authorities said that his family members may visit him however details of the charges for his imprisonment were not explained.
 He is reportedly held in Xinduqiao, or Miyang Prison, located near Chengdu.